 GENERAL QUESTIONS

-Is it true that the RAYMENTS are descended from Huguenots?
+Is it true that the RAYMENTS are descended from the Huguenots?

-Several possible links with the Huguenots have so far been discovered but none have yet been proven.
+A number of possible links with the Huguenots have been discovered so far, but none of these have yet been proven.
 However, since we know from the surviving records that there were many RAYMENT and RAYMOND families living in England long before the arrival of the Huguenots, the odds are heavily against any living RAYMENT in general being of Huguenot descent.

 Does a RAYMENT family crest or coat of arms exist?